nwad123/nwad123/README.md

 ## Website

 I have a website where I put blog posts.
-Currently it doesn't look very pretty as my design skills are developing, but it does have some content on it.
+Currently it doesn't look very pretty as my design skills are "_developing_" 🙃, but it does have some content on it.

 [Assume False - Nicks Blog](https://nwad123.github.io/assume_false/)